-The grantee's written safety policy or system safety program plan should be examined at the site visit.
-Reviewers may discuss with the grantee the reporting relationships in regard to safety to ensure that the safety function is managed adequately.
+The reviewer will examine the written safety policy or system safety program plan during the site visit.
+The reviewer will discuss with the grantee the reporting relationships in regard to safety to ensure that the safety function is managed adequately.

 If the grantee does not have a safety policy or safety plan, an advisory comment is made.

 If the safety plan does not address the management of the safety function, if staff responsibilities are not clearly delineated, or the CEO has not signed it, an advisory comment is made.

-If the grantee does not have a written safety policy or system safety program plan, the grantee will be encouraged to prepare a plan.
-If the safety plan does not adequately address management of the safety function, the grantee should revise the plan to correct any deficiencies.
+The grantee will be advised to prepare a written safety policy or system safety program plan.

+The grantee will be advised to revise the plan to adequately address management of the safety function.
-Administration and Procedures

-- 4. What are the investigation procedures major incidents?
-What for circumstances conditions and determine which incidents will be investigated?
-Who does investigation?
+- 4. What are the investigation procedures incidents? for maior What circumstances and conditions determine which incidents will be Who does the investigated? investigation?
 To whom do reports go?
 What follow-up action is taken and by whom? - 5.
-What key safety issues have been identified and how are they being addressed? - 6.
+What key safety issues have been identified and how are they being addressed?
+Is there an established joint labor/management safety committee that meets on a regular basis, with minutes of the meetings? - 6.
 Is there a process for hazard identification and resolution?
+Are employees encouraged to report potential hazards?
 When corrective action is needed, how is it initiated and followed up?